reflex-dev/reflex-web/blog/2024-10-14-self-hosting-reflex-with-docker.md

     image: redis
 ```

 Here we define three services: `backend`, `frontend`, and `redis`.
 The `backend` service will run the Reflex app, the `frontend` service will run the web server, and the `redis` service will run the Redis server.
-The `depends_on` key specifies the order in which the services should be started.
+The `depends_on` key specifies the order in which the services will be started.

 The first to be run is the `redis` service.
 We use Redis for the state manager and it is good to put in its own container, so that its easy to differenatiate the resource usage from a cache and the actual web server.
 It pulls the docker image for redis and runs the image as a container.
 If we wanted a specific tag then we can specify it in the image key, i.e. `image: redis:7.4.0`.

 As the `backend` service is dependent on the `redis` service, the `backend` service will not start until the all the services in the `depends_on` have started and have passed the health checks.
 The `backend` service will build the backend Docker image using the `Dockerfile` and run the image as a container.
 For the `ports` first `8000` is the external port, the one that we get access to from the docker container.
 The second number is internal port i.e. within Reflex.

-Once the `backend` service has passed all the health checks, the `frontend` service will build the Docker image using the `web.Dockerfile` and run the image as a container.
+Once the `backend` service has passed all the health checks, the `frontend` service image will be built using the Dockerfile `web.Dockerfile` and then run as a container.
 For the ports `3000` is the external port we access outside the container and it maps to port `80` for the internal port as this is where http resolves to because this is where nginx serves the application inside the container (we will explain what nginx is later in this blog).

 ### Dockerfile